chrisq31/PunkApiViewer/README.md

 I have randomised the response received from the punk api; this is so that I can check the ids from the response do not match the index of the item.
+This is no longer necessary as I am using names instead.
+But it was helpful in checking ids.

 TODO use mock tests for this, as response should be same as api response